meetalva/alva-design/docs/guides/create-library.md

 .DS_Store
 ```

-If everyhting worked `git status` should create the following output for you:
+If everything worked `git status` should create the following output for you:

 ```sh
 λ git status